wxx0136/XWeather_V2/README.md

-# Note
-I remove the **API_KEY** from **gradle.properties** in github for safety reason.
-Please contact me to get the API key or apply a free one from [openweathermap](https://openweathermap.org/)

 # Introduction
-This is a weather forecasting app for Android.
-It consists of 5 pages: Current Weather, City Management, City Search, City Delete, and Settings.
+I used Java to build a Weather Forecast Application on Android.

+This project incorporates the following techniques: Fragment, ScrollView, ListView, PagerAdapter, Activity Lifecycle management, AndroidX PreferenceLibrary, SQLite database, Network Connectivity(Interaction with APIs), JSON Parser, Java Bean, etc.

 Video Demo: https://youtu.be/7ocbZrPZ_3I

+---

+# Contents

+This App consists of 5 pages: Current Weather, City Management, City Search, City Delete, and Settings.

 **Current Weather:** It is a fragment that is dynamically generated on ViewPager and consists of LinerLayout, LinerLayout, RecycleView, and ListView;